Storyline 360 Accessibility Conformance Report

 Chapter 6: ICT with Two-Way Voice Communication

-Notes: This chapter is not applicable to Storyline 360 since it does not offer two-way voice communication.
+Notes: Chapter 6 is not applicable to Storyline 360.
+Storyline 360 does not support two-way voice communication.

 Chapter 7: ICT with Video Capabilities